odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

 .. warning::

-    You will most probably use some copy-paste in this chapter.
-Always make sure that the ``id`` of the view remains unique for each view!
+    You will probably use some copy-paste in this chapter, therefore always make sure that the ``id`` remains unique for each view!

 Form
 ====